nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Illumina/GL-DPPD-7117.md

     }

     if(is.null(taxa_to_group)) {
-      message(glue::glue("Rare taxa were not grouped. please provide a higher threshold than {threshold} for grouping rare taxa, only numbers are allowed."))
+      message(glue("Rare taxa were not grouped. please provide a higher threshold than {threshold} for grouping rare taxa, only numbers are allowed."))
       return(abund_table)